-A simple version of this classic Indian vegetarian cheese dish.
+A simple version of this classic vegetarian cheese dish.
 Paneer Tikka is so quick and tasty, it makes a delicious dinner cooked in the oven, under the grill or even on the barbecue.

 What’s better than a cheese based main course?
 A SPICY cheese based main course of COURSE!